falloale/pandas-challenge/README.md

 ## Scores by School Type**
 Use the per_school_summary DataFrame from the previous step to create a new DataFrame called type_summary.
 This new DataFrame should show school performance based on the "School Type".

+## Analysis

+Bailey Highschool has the highest budget, # of students and Budget per student.
+Their average overall passing rate is 79% and ranks in the lower half of the schools in the district.
+Holden Highschool has the lowest total budget and lowest per student budget and ranks in the middle for overall passing rate in the district.
+Cabrera High School is the highest performing by % of overall passing with Ford High School as the lowest performing school by % overall passing.
+Larger schools have the lowest overall passing rate by nearly 20%.